Russell Court: Design

 Russell Court was designed by George Val Myer and Francis Watson-Hart.
-Myer was also responsible for the BBCs Broadcasting House in Langham Place.
+Myer was also responsible for the BBC's Broadcasting House in Langham Place.

 The block was built to provide "bachelor flats", also referred to as "flatlets" and "service flats", affordable accommodation for university students and people of modest means.
 It has 501 units over nine storeys, most of which are studio and one-bedroom flats.
-A block with a similar function is the grade II listed White House in Albany Street, Regents Park, which later became a hotel.
-Both are distinct from the large four to seven-room flats ("mansion flats") built at that time for those with more money.
+A block with a similar function is White House in Albany Street, Regents Park, which later became a hotel.
+Both are distinct from the large four to seven-room flats ("mansion flats") built at that time.

 The building has a curved recess on the corner of Woburn Place and Coram Street below which was originally a Moon's garage and petrol station on the ground and lower floors later known as the Russell Court Garage.
 Daimler Hire Limited, representing Hertz, were operating from the site in the 1950s, hiring-out a variety of motor vehicles, while Hertz Rent a Car advertised it as one of their locations in the 1960s.
 The garage was later an NCP car park.

 Today

 As of 2023, the garage site on the corner with Coram Street is a branch of Shurgard Self-Storage who acquired the site from CitySpaces Self Storage in 2021.

-The freehold of the block is owned by Russell Court (Bloomsbury) Management Limited, a company owned by the flat leaseholders and which is responsible for the upkeep of the building.
+The freehold of the block is owned by Russell Court (Bloomsbury) Management Limited, a company owned by the flat leaseholders and is responsible for the upkeep of the building.